About the List

 Zinburger Wine & Burger Bar: Tucson on E. River Road and also on E. Grant Road

 La Gitana Cantina: Arivaca.
 According to Esquire Magazine, one of the 100 Best Bars In America.
-So there!
+We have to admit, besides being 100 years old, it’s pretty cool.

 Cowboy BBQ Dinner Around A Campfire